bodote/unittest-exercise1/Readme.md

-# Exercise on unit tesing and using interfaces for...
+# Exercise on unit testing and using interfaces for...
-- ... separating locig from the UI
+- ... separating logic from the UI
 - and for using mock objects for testing

 # Task "jmore":